Hormone replacement therapy (HRT) replaces female hormones that a woman’s body is no longer producing, due to menopause.

 There are two types of cyclical HRT:

-- Monthly HRT – where you take oestrogen every day and progestogen at the end of your menstrual cycle for 12-14 days
+- Monthly HRT – where you take estrogen every day and progestogen at the end of your menstrual cycle for 12-14 days

-- Three-monthly HRT – where you take oestrogen every day and progestogen for 12-14 days, every 13 weeks
+- Three-monthly HRT – where you take estrogen every day and progestogen for 12-14 days, every 13 weeks

 Monthly HRT is usually recommended for women having regular periods.